The work / book of love, sex and relationships made me understand the importance of self-respect.

 Especially in contexts or relationships where different opinions are not welcome.

-When I speak of free expression, I mean the affirmation of one's own thought and point of view, not the offense and judgment of the other.
+When I speak of free expression, I mean the affirmation of one's own thought and point of view, not the offence and judgment of the other.

 There is a rather big difference between expressing oneself and acting, as well as between freedom of thought and pursuing discriminatory, devaluing or even racist ideas and ideologies.